- 60 credit hour degree program (42-48 hours for post-BSW)

-- Two concentrations: Clinical Social Work and Community and Administrative Leadership (CAL)
+- Two concentrations: Clinical Social Work and Administration and Policy Practice (APP)

 - Flexible curriculum options: 1 to 3½ year programs

-The Master of Science in Social Work (MSSW) program at the University of Texas at Austin prepares students for advanced social work practice with individuals, families, groups, organizations, and communities.
+The Master of Science in Social Work (MSSW) program at The University of Texas at Austin prepares students for advanced social work practice with individuals, families, groups, organizations, and communities.
 Both the foundation and concentration curriculum provide experiential learning through internships at selected organizations and agencies with qualified and competent educational supervision.
 The program organizes and integrates course content and field experiences using a systems/developmental framework and a bio-psycho-social perspective.
-Learn how to apply to the MSSW program here.
+Apply to the MSSW program.